 What struck me most about the Sofukuji Temple was its fantastic bright red colors.
 The entrance gate, called Ryugumon/ Gate of the Dragon Palace, is magnificent, with beautiful ming-dynasty style architecture and painted blood red.
 It is different from other temples in Japan, as it is built in a Chinese style.

-It is an atmospheric temple located on a hillside surrounded by forest.
-I loved how the light fell onto the buildings through the tall trees, making walking around it a bit mysterious and magic.
+Sofuku-ji is an atmospheric temple located on a hillside surrounded by forest.
+I loved how the light fell onto the buildings through the tall trees, making walking around it a bit mysterious and magical.

 Sofukuji Temple was built in 1629 by a Chinese monk named Chaonian as a family temple for the Chinese from Fuzhou, Fujian Province in China, who settled in Nagasaki.
 Today it is the temple of the Obaku sect, the third-largest Zen sect after Rinzai and Soto.

-The temple houses many interesting items, like a gigantic kettle used to make food when the hunger hit Japan in 1681.
-You can also see a statue of Mazu/ Maso, the goddess of the sea.
+The temple houses many interesting items, like a gigantic kettle used to make food when hunger hit Japan in 1681.
+You can also see a statue of Mazu/ Maso, the sea goddess.
 There are well-explained posters all around the temple, also in English.

-In the hillside behind the temple, you find an atmospheric old graveyard with great views of Nagasaki city.
+Make sure not to miss the hillside behind the temple.
+Here you find an atmospheric old graveyard with great views of Nagasaki city.

 - Opening hours Nagasaki Museum: 08:00 – 17:00